redPanda-project/redPandaj1.0/README.md

 Desktop/Console (Linux, Windows): http://files.redPanda.im

 At the moment we are focusing on the back-end, i.e. the cummunication between the nodes and the delivery of messages.
-We just got from closed alpha to public alpha state, meaning we are looking for people who are interessted in this project and want to set up a solid network for the peer-to-peer comunication.
+We just got from closed alpha to public alpha state, meaning we are looking for people who are interessted in this project and want to set up a solid network for the peer-to-peer communication.

 As of now the system is not scaleable.
 So, at 200 user the peers will generate a lot of traffic and at 2000 users the supernodes will not be able to serve any messages at all.
 These numbers are just a brief estimate.
 We are currently fixing this by working on the first relay method for messages.